yumcyaWiz/pathtracing_in_5minutes/README.md

 # Path Tracing in 5minutes

-Single file path tracer written in C++.
+Simple but easily extensible single file path tracer written in C++.

-This is reference implementation of [Path Tracing in 5minutes](https://speakerdeck.com/yumcyawiz/path-tracing-in-5-minutes)
+This is reference implementation of [Path Tracing in 5minutes](https://speakerdeck.com/yumcyawiz/path-tracing-in-5-minutes).
+Choose `summer_lt_2020` tag to make codes consistent with that slide.

 ![](img/cornellbox.png)

+## Features

+* Sphere and Plane Shape
+* Lambertian and Mirror BRDF
+* Path Tracing

 ## Requirements